davepinch/pinchy.cc/_pages/prompts.md

 author_profile: false
 ---

+> Life in Hyperspace
+One interesting place is called the Edge Condition.
+Here researchers investigate the effects of extremely unlikely quantum events.
+Staff have curated an exhibit of safe events for spectators to experience.
+Unlike simulations, these are real worlds and they can be quite dangerous.

 ## Fragment: Visual Studio Code Prerequisite
 This document assumes you have installed [Visual Studio Code](https://code.visualstudio.com/Download) on Windows 10 or Windows 11.
 You should be comfortable editing files and executing commands in a terminal window.